 That’s one way to go about washing lettuce.

-But there are also many people who wash lettuce (especially loose-leaf) when they get home from the grocery store.
+But some people wash lettuce (especially loose-leaf) when they get home from the grocery store.

 The whole process is simple: you remove any bad (damaged, slimy, or wilted) leaves, rinse the head under running water, and finally remove the excess moisture using a salad spinner or paper towels.